Home Insemination: The Step-by-Step Process

 - 2) A large nitrogen tank that lasts 12 days from shipping date.

 When selecting your shipping method, keep in mind your location and how many days shipping is going to take.
 These options will appear near the end of the check out process, after you select your donor and are ready for purchase.
-View our articles here on ‘how to handle your dry ice box’ or here on ‘how to handle your nitrogen tank’.
+View ‘how to handle your nitrogen tank’ here.

 When selecting a shipping date, it’s important to be able to accurately pinpoint when you ovulate to increase your chances of success.
 There are a number of ovulation tracking tools you can use such as menstrual cycle tracking calendars, apps, ovulation tests, and tracking your Basal Body Temperature, “BBT.”
 You will want to time your shipping date to ensure that your Home Insemination kit arrives before ovulation day.
 Your most fertile days will be the two days leading up to your ovulation and your ovulation day.
 The chances of pregnancy fall down to 0% after your ovulation day and rise again during your next ovulation cycle.